turingschool/curriculum/source/projects/merchant.markdown

 so the change we made shows up in both places.
 Let’s add a little more to the layout file…

--   Look for the existing `stylesheet_link_tag` line on line 5.
-Change it so it looks like this: `<%= stylesheet_link_tag 'styles' %>`.
-    That tells Rails to pull a stylesheet names `styles.css` from our stylesheets directory.
-Download that stylesheet
-    ([styles.css](http://tutorials.jumpstartlab.com/assets/merchant/styles.css))
+-   Download that stylesheet ([styles.css](http://tutorials.jumpstartlab.com/assets/merchant/styles.css))
-    and put it into your project’s `/app/assets/stylesheets/` folder.
+    and put it into your project’s `app/assets/stylesheets/` folder.
 -   Next let’s add a little structure to our pages to make CSS styling easier.
 Modify everything from `<body>` to `</body>` so it matches the code below: